 But also because of the things that would take us over the edge – hurtling into irreversible ecological collapses – tipping points that will trigger hostile environments for people around the world.

-We've identified 7 things the UK government should do immediately.
+We've identified 6 areas the UK government should focus on immediately.
 I'll come to that in a minute.

 First, let’s define what we actually mean by a climate emergency.